 Don’t Dismiss Duct Cleaning

 It’s practically spring and that means spring cleaning!
 Don’t neglect your ducts during this rejuvenating time.
 Since a great amount of our in-home air enters through our duct system, it’s important to keep it from getting dirty with bacteria, microbes, and dust.
-When you have your ducts cleaned, ask the technician to check for duct leaks, as well.
-Leaks in the duct system can cause additional contaminants to enter your air and flow throughout your home.
+When you have your ducts cleaned, ask the company to check for duct leaks, too.
+Leaks in the duct system can cause more contaminants to enter your air and circulate throughout your home.
 Confirming they are clean and maintained will help keep your air clean and your family healthy.

 Get A Home Health Report

-During your next air conditioning tune-up, ask for a complete indoor air quality report from your HVAC contractor.
-An expert heating and cooling company like Service Experts will provide a copy of your report with professional guidance to address these and other air worries in your home.
+During your next air conditioning tune-up, request a complete indoor air quality report from your HVAC contractor.
+An expert air conditioning company like Service Experts will provide a copy of your report with professional guidance to address these and other air worries in your home.

 So, yes, it’s terrifying to know that your children are being exposed to scary respiratory diseases but next time you get that note from your little ones’ school, wash their hands, cover their cough, and invest in a system to keep your indoor air quality as strong as possible.